EdgeFirstAI/documentation/docs/datasets/format.md

 name but add the frame number and file extension.

 !!! note
-    The frame numbers are not necessarily continuous nor complete, the MCAP could’ve been cropped or downsampled, what’s important is the frame number is unique for the given sequence and contains all the sample datatypes.
+    The frame numbers are not necessarily continuous nor complete, the MCAP could have been cropped or downsampled, what’s important is the frame number is unique for the given sequence and contains all the sample data types.

 ```text
 * Dataset